MicrosoftDocs/OfficeDocs-AppCompliance-pr.it-IT/Apps/docs/certification-submission-guide.md

 ### <a name="owasp"></a>OWASP

-*Aprire Web Application Security Project*.
+*Aprire Progetto di sicurezza dell'applicazione Web*.

 ### <a name="pci-dss"></a>PCI DSS